nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Updating the UI

-For **Due soon project lists**, **Overdue project lists** and **Pie chart**, `FilteredList` retrieved by using `Logic#getFilteredProjectList` cannot be used because it will affect the UI.
+For **Due soon project lists**, **Overdue project lists** and **Pie chart**, the `FilteredList` retrieved by using `Logic#getFilteredProjectList` cannot be used because it will affect the UI.
 Besides, all the statistics need filtering out, making it not possible to use `FilteredList#setPredicate`.
 Thus, for the dashboard to update accordingly as changes are made to project list, a `ListChangeListener` will be attached to the original list of projects.

 Whenever there is a change in the project list (e.g. a new project is added), all the statistics will be updated as well.
-These changes could be due to increased number of projects (e.g. a new project is created), or an existing project is modified.
+These changes could be due to an increase in the number of projects (i.e. a new project is created), or a modification to an existing project.
-Moreover, when there are no projects available matching the requirements of Due soon and Overdue project lists, there will be messages displayed under the tab heading.
+Moreover, when there are no projects available matching the requirements of Due soon and Overdue project lists, there will be messages displayed under the tab heading to indicate this.

 ![NoOverdueProjectsMessage](images/NoOverdueProjectsMessage.png)

-The diagram following shows us that the MainWindow is responsible for instantiating the StatisticsBox.
+The diagram below shows us that the `MainWindow` is responsible for instantiating the `StatisticsBox`.
-The fillInnerParts() method is part of the UI's initialization routine.
+The `fillInnerParts()` method is part of the UI's initialization routine.
 The `ObservableList<Project>#addListener()` will be called to listen for changes in project list.
-During the initialization of the StatisticsBox instance, data for the **Due soon**, **Overdue** project list and **Pie chart** is also loaded.
+During the initialization of the `StatisticsBox` instance, data for the **Due soon**, **Overdue** project list and **Pie chart** is also loaded.

 ![StatisticsBoxActivityDiagram](images/statisticsbox/StatisticsBoxActivityDiagram.png)